Treating obsessive compulsive disorder

-If you have obsessive compulsive disorder (OCD), your treatment will depend on the how much the condition is affecting your ability to function.
+Treatment for obsessive compulsive disorder (OCD) depends on the how much the condition is affecting your daily life.

-If you have OCD that causes moderate functional impairment, it may be recommended that you have a more intensive course of CBT, or a type of antidepressant medication known as selective seretonin reuptake inhibitors (SSRIs).
+If you have OCD that has a more significant impact on your daily life, a more intensive course of CBT with ERP or a type of medication known as selective serotonin reuptake inhibitors (SSRIs) may be recommended instead.
 You may also be referred to a specialist mental health service.

-If your OCD causes severe functional impairment, you will be referred to a specialist mental health service for a combination of intensive CBT and a course of SSRIs.
+If your OCD has a severe impact on your daily life, you will usually be referred to a specialist mental health service for a combination of intensive CBT and a course of SSRIs.

 Children with OCD are usually referred to a healthcare professional with experience of treating OCD in children.

 The level of treatment for OCD can be increased in steps until it is effective.
 For example, if a short course of CBT does not help, you may move on to trying SSRIs.

 It's important to remember it can take several months before a treatment has a noticeable effect.